davidayariga/Python_Quiz_Game/README.md

 ### QuizQuestion Class
 Inherits from Quiz and initializes using the superclass constructor.
 ### QuizGame Class
-Initialization: Loads questions from a CSV file and sets the initial score.
+*Initialization*: Loads questions from a CSV file and sets the initial score.

-load_questions: Reads questions from the CSV file and handles file not found or other errors.
+*load_questions*: Reads questions from the CSV file and handles file not found or other errors.

-play: Main game loop that iterates through each question, asks for user input, checks the answer, provides feedback, and updates the score.
+*play*: Main game loop that iterates through each question, asks for user input, checks the answer, provides feedback, and updates the score.

-get_user_input: Validates the user’s input to ensure it’s a number between 1 and 4.
+*get_user_input*: Validates the user’s input to ensure it’s a number between 1 and 4.

-show_score: Displays the user's score as a percentage.
+*show_score*: Displays the user's score as a percentage.

-ask_play_again: Prompts the user to play again and restarts the game if they choose to.
+*ask_play_again*: Prompts the user to play again and restarts the game if they choose to.

 ### GameInherit Class
 Inherits from QuizGame and initializes using the superclass constructor.